-- level of demand for the Company's products; - competition in the Company's markets; - the Company's ability to grow and manage growth profitably; - the Company's ability to access additional capital; - · changes in applicable laws or regulations; - the Company's ability to attract and retain qualified personnel; - the possibility that the Company may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties indicated in this report, including those discussed under "Risk Factors" in Item 1A of Part I of this report, as such may be amended or supplemented in Part II, Item 1A, "Risk Factors", of the Company's subsequently filed Quarterly Reports on Form 10-Q.
+- level of demand for the Company's products; - competition in the Company's markets; - the Company's ability to grow and manage growth profitably; - · the Company's ability to access additional capital; - changes in applicable laws or regulations; - the Company's ability to attract and retain qualified personnel; - the impact of the U.S. Tax Cuts and Jobs Act; - the possibility that the Company may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties indicated in this report, including those discussed under "Risk Factors" in Item 1A of Part I of this report, as such may be amended or supplemented in Part II, Item 1A, "Risk Factors", of the Company's subsequently filed Quarterly Reports on Form 10-Q.